-13. Preproductive period farm expenses.
+- 13. Preproductive period farm expenses.
 You may elect to deduct these expenses currently or capitalize them under section 263A.
 See Pub.
-225, Farmer's Tax Guide, and Temporary Regulations section 1.263A-4T(c) for more information.

-14. Any information you need to figure recapture of the qualified electric vehicle credit.
+225, Farmer's Tax Guide, and Temporary Regulations section 1.263A-4T for more information. - 14.
+Any information you need to figure recapture of the qualified electric vehicle credit.
 See Pub.
-535 for details, including how to figure the recapture.

-15. Any information you need to figure your recapture of the Indian employment credit.
+535 for details, including how to figure the recapture. - 15.
+Any information you need to figure your recapture of the Indian employment credit.
 Generally, if the corporation terminated a qualified employee less than 1 year after the date of initial employment, any Indian employment credit allowed for a prior tax year by reason of wages paid or incurred to that employee must be recaptured.
-For details, see section 45A(d).

-16. Unrecaptured section 1250 gain.
-See the instructions for line 25 of Schedule D (Form 1040) for how to report the gain.

-17. Any other information you may need to file with your individual tax return that is not shown elsewhere on Schedule K-1.
+For details, see section 45A(d). - 16.
+Nonqualified withdrawals by the corporation from a capital construction fund (CCF).
+These withdrawals are taxed separately from your other gross income at the highest marginal ordinary income or capital gain tax rate.
+Attach a statement to your Federal income tax return to show your computation of both the tax and interest for a nonqualified withdrawal.
+Include the tax and interest on Form 1040, line 56.
+To the left of line 56, write the amount of tax and interest and "CCF." - 17.
+Unrecaptured section 1250 gain.
+Generally, report this amount on line 4 of the Unrecaptured Section 1250 Gain Worksheet in the Schedule D (Form 1040) instructions.
+However, for an amount passed through from an estate, trust, real estate investment trust, or regulated investment company, report it on line 11 of that worksheet. - 18.
+Any information you need to figure the interest due or to be refunded under the look-back method of section 167(g)(2) for certain property placed in service after September 13, 1995, and depreciated under the income forecast method.
+Use Form 8866, Interest Computation Under the Look-Back Method for Property Depreciated Under the Income Forecast Method, to report any such interest. - 19.
+Your share of the net section 1231 gain (loss) figured using only 28% rate gains and losses.
+If the amount on line 5 is (a) a loss that is not from a passive activity or (b) a gain, report the 28% rate gain (loss) on Form 4797, line 2, column (h).
+If the amount on line 5 is a loss from a passive activity, you may need to refigure the 28% rate gain (loss) using the Instructions for Form 8582 to determine the amount to enter on Form 4797. - 20.
+Any other information you may need to file with your individual tax return that is not shown elsewhere on Schedule K-1.